Are Discoveries Spurious? Distributions of Maximum Spurious Correlations and Their Applications: Introduction

 \section{Introduction}

-Information and technology have forever changed the data collection process.
-Massive amounts of very high dimensional or unstructured data are continuously produced and stored with affordable cost.
-Massive and complex data and high dimensionality characterize contemporary statistical problems in many frontiers of sciences and engineering.
+Information technology has forever changed the data collection process.
+Massive amounts of very high-dimensional or unstructured data are continuously produced and stored at an affordable cost.
+Massive and complex data and high dimensionality characterize contemporary statistical problems in many emerging fields of science and engineering.
 Various statistical and machine learning methods and algorithms have been proposed to find a small group of covariate variables that are associated with given responses such as biological and clinical outcomes.
-They have been very successfully applied to genomics, genetics, neurosciences, economics, and finance.
-For an overview of high-dimensional statistical theory and methods, see the review article by \cite{FLV10} and monographs by \cite{BVG11, DVL07, EFR10,HTF09}.
+These methods have been very successfully applied to genomics, genetics, neuroscience, economics, and finance.
+For an overview of high-dimensional statistical theory and methods, see the review article by \cite{FLV10} and monographs by \cite{DVL07}, \cite{HTF09}, \cite{EFR10} and \cite{BVG11}.